safetyscissors/live-polls/README.md

 - Something you've made
 - Facemask

 ## Who has the best item.
-Pick 3 questions.

-Everyone has 5 minutes to pick 3 questions then find those items.
-Then everyone votes.
+Everyone has 5 minutes to pick 3 questions and find those items.
+We'll have a show and tell, then everyone votes.

 - Most unique footwear
 - Best thing from the 90s